Validator Operations Guide

 Validator Registration

 Before registering your validator, ensure your node is fully synced with the network.
-Then create your validator:
+The creation of a validator is a crucial step that requires careful consideration of commission parameters:

 seid tx staking create-validator \